BrendanDarnell/lemme-know-server/README.md

 * /login
     * Expect a 200 status with user and token in body, otherwise a 400 status.

-* /vehicles/add
-	* Expect a 201 status with user and added vehicle, otherwise a 400 status.

-* /maintenance
-	* Expect a 200 status with maintenance logs for specified vehicles, otherwise a 400 status.

-* /maintenance/add
+* /events
-	* Expect a 201 status with maintenance logs for specified vehicles (including new log), otherwise a 400 status.
+    * Expect a 201 status with an array of events, including the created event, for specified user, otherwise a 400 status.

-* /maintenance/update
+* /events/:username
-	* Expect a 200 status with maintenance logs for specified vehicles (with updated log), otherwise a 400 status.
+	* Expect a 200 status with an array of events for specified user, otherwise a 400 status.

-* /maintenance/delete
+* /events/:id
-	* Expect a 200 status with no response body, otherwise a 400 status.
+	* Expect a 200 status with an array of events, excluding the deleted event, otherwise a 400 status.

 ## Acknowledgements

-Jacob Haskins for guidance, useful insights, and suggestions.
+Jacob Haskins for helping me learn React and providing feedback on this app.